THE ROUTE IS KING

-joBerg2c is ride where the destination is less important than the journey.
+joBerg2c is a ride where the destination is less important than the journey.
 It is about the variation and beauty of this incredible country.
 You will ride trails never ridden and you will meet communities you would never have never known.

-Make no mistake, joBerg2c is a tough but extremely rewarding ride if you have prepared your backside for 9 days.
+Make no mistake, joBerg2c is a tough but extremely rewarding ride if you have prepared your bum for 9 days.

 The following detailed descriptions of each day’s route is a guide as to what to expect.